ahmed12gh/notes/MD/1 year/anatomy/HSF/Skeletal-System.md

 ---
 tags : HSF-2
 ---

- the human skeleton the 206 bones and 32 teeth stand out.
+Human skeleton Has 206 bones and 32 teethe.
+The Skeletal system make up about $\frac{1}{5}$  of Total Body weight , One person of 20 people has an extra rib

 # Cartilage
 is more flexible than bone but stiffer than muscle.Cartilage helps give structure to the **larynx** and **nose**.
 It is also found between the **vertebrae** and at the **ends of bones** like the **femur**.